RishiAravind2004/Network-Programming/README.md

 ### Client Setup:

-The client connects to `192.168.1.43:12345` and sends a message "Hello from the client!" to the server.
+The client connects to `192.168.1.0:12345` and sends a message "Hello, CopyCat!" to the server.

 ### Server Response:

-The server receives the message, processes it, and sends back a response "Hello from the server!" to the client.
+The server receives the message, processes it, and sends back a response "Hi their!, Welcome to my server!" to the client.

 ### Client Output:

-The client displays the received response "Hello from the server!".
+The client displays the received response "Hi their!, Welcome to my server!".

 ## Summary: